solidity-evm-knowledgebase/abi-encoding-decoding/README.md

 In order to call a function using only the data field of call, we need to encode:
 1) The function name
-2) The paramaters we want to add
+2) The func paramaters
-Down to the binary level

 ### Function signature

-The function signature is a string that defined the function name and parameters
+The function signature is a string that defines the function name and parameters

 Example